 Welcome to the Theological Education for Emerging Ministries (TEEM) Program of Pacific Lutheran Theological Seminary (PLTS) of California Lutheran University (CLU) of the Evangelical Lutheran Church in America (ELCA).
-Our program is in collaboration with ELCA seminaries and synods.
-PLTS collaborates with Luther Seminary in St. Paul, MN, the Lutheran Theological Center in Atlanta, GA, and the Lutheran Center, at Indian-Kentucky Synod, IN.

-TEEM is an academic, intensive, practical, and interactive program for the preparation of ministry of Word and Sacrament and Word and Service in the ELCA.
+Our program is in collaboration with Luther Seminary of St. Paul, MN and the Lutheran Center in Atlanta.
+TEEM is an academic, intensive, practical, and interactive program for preparation in ministry in the ELCA.
 The TEEM program is a new way of learning together as a church.
-The students engage in pastoral, theological, and faith community work that is in diverse settings in which ministry is already occurring.
+The students engage in theological work that in diverse settings in which ministry is already occurring.
 This manual provides information about the program.

-When you are identified as a prospective or a new student by your congregation, your bishop and your synod, you will find the TEEM to be enriching and rewarding educational program.
-You will experience a powerful sense of community with your classmates (cohort) and find that your time in the program is not only an intense educational experience in a unique and diverse learning environment, but that it is also a time to recharge for facing the challenges of your ongoing ministry.
-You will also find support by dedicated professors, who are open to communication with you between classes, and your academic mentor, who will serve as an example and guide throughout your time in TEEM.
+If you are a prospective or new student, you will find the TEEM program to be enriching and rewarding.
+You will experience a powerful sense of community with your classmates and find that your time in the program is not only an intense, educational experience in a unique and diverse learning environment, but that it is also a time to recharge for facing the challenges of your ongoing ministry.
+You will also find support in your professors, who are open to communication with you between classes, and in your mentor, who will serve as an example and guide throughout your time in TEEM.

-If you are an academic mentor, a Bishop, Synod staff or church leader, thank you for your support and for the difference you are making for the future of this church.
+If you are an academic mentor, a bishop or other church leader, thank you for your support and for the difference you are making for the future of this church.
+We are looking forward to a continuing partnership with you!